Therapeutic Fraud Prevention Act: 116th Congress

 On March 28, 2019, Rep. Sean Patrick Maloney (D-NY) introduced the Prohibition of Medicaid Funding for Conversion Therapy Act (H.R.
 1981) in the House of Representatives with 83 cosponsors.

 On June 27, 2019, Rep. Ted Lieu reintroduced the Therapeutic Fraud Prevention Act (H.R.
 3570) in the House of Representatives, and Sen. Patty Murray reintroduced it (S. 2008) in the Senate.
 The House bill had 219 cosponsors and the Senate counterpart had 43 cosponsors.

 117th Congress

 On June 24, 2021, Rep. Ted Lieu reintroduced the Therapeutic Fraud Prevention Act (H.R.
 4146) in the House of Representatives, and Sen. Patty Murray reintroduced it (S. 2242) in the Senate.
 The House bill has 89 cosponsors and the Senate counterpart has 33 cosponsors.

 Support

 The Human Rights Campaign has endorsed the Therapeutic Fraud Prevention Act.

+In a 2015 statement supporting the bill, then-President of the American Academy of Pediatrics Sandra Hassink MD wrote “Homophobia and heterosexism inherent in conversion therapy can contribute to health disparities as marginalization negatively affects the health, mental health, and education of those who experience it.
+Struggles with self-image and self-esteem result in significant health disparities for sexual minority youth related to depression and suicidality, substance abuse, social anxiety, altered body image, and other mental health issues.”

+Opposition

+Legal scholarship has questioned the scope of the bill as it pertains to medical autonomy of adults as well as the feasibility of a nationwide ban.

+As of 2024, no Republicans in the U.S. House of Representatives or the U.S. Senate have co-sponsored the bill.